microsoft/bonsai-ManufacturingLineOptimization/README.md

-# train brain for an optimal control of a Manufacturing line
+# Train brain for an optimal control of a Manufacturing line

 ## Bussiness problem
 Train brain to control machine and conveyor speed of a manufacturing line for maximum throughput.